 poetry run task lint to automatically run all of the linters designed to check the Python source code in your program and its test suite.
 You can also use the command

-black tool.
-If it does not adhere to the standard then you can run the command
+black.
+If it does not meet this standard, then you can run the command

 poetry run black compare tests or, alternatively,

-poetry run task fixformat, and it will automatically reformat the Python source code!
+poetry run task fixformat, and it will reformat the Python source code!

 Along with running tasks like